 Om bidragsyterne

 Janet M. Wilson is professor emeritus of English and Postcolonial Studies at the University of Northampton, UK.
-Her research focuses on the diaspora and postcolonial writing of the settler colonies of Australasia, as well as refugee writing, the global novel, transnationalism and transculturalism.
-Katherine Mansfield is a special area of interest.
-From 2010-20 she was Vice-Chair of the Katherine Mansfield Society.
-Her most recent publications are “‘Being at sea’: Sea Journeys in ‘The Stranger,’ ‘The Voyage,’ and ‘Six Years After’”, in Selected Stories of Katherine Mansfield : A Manuscript Critical Edition, edited by Todd Martin (2023), and “Broadcasting the Stories of Katherine Mansfield: The BBC Written Archive Centre”, in The Bloomsbury Handbook of Modernist Archives, edited by Jamie Callison et al (2024).
-She is editor-in-chief of The Journal of Postcolonial Writing and chair of Challenging Precarity: A Global Network.
+Her research focuses on the diaspora and postcolonial writing of the settler colonies of Australasia, as well as refugee writing, the global novel, transnationalism, and transculturalism.
+From 2010-2020 she was Vice-Chair of the Katherine Mansfield Society.
+Her most recent publications are “‘Being at sea’: Sea Journeys in ‘The Stranger,’ ‘The Voyage,’ and ‘Six Years After’”, in Selected Stories of Katherine Mansfield: A Manuscript Critical Edition, edited by Todd Martin (2023), and “Broadcasting the Stories of Katherine Mansfield: The BBC Written Archive Centre”, in The Bloomsbury Handbook of Modernist Archives, edited by Jamie Callison et al (2024).